maarten-pennings/WordClock/README.md

 The second use of the USB connector is software development.
-When the USB connector is connected to a PC, and a CH340 USB to serial driver is installed, and you have a terminal program (115200/8/N/1) we can have a look at the WordClock log.
+When the USB connector is connected to a PC, and a CH340 USB to serial driver is installed, and you have a terminal program (115200/8/N/1), the WordClock log can be examined.
 You get something like this

 ```